 But as is always the case with any food and restaurant guide, taste is subjective.
 Some people prefer fine dining, others are drawn to street food.
 There can never be one perfect guide to satisfy everyone’s tastes so I did my best to come up with a list of what we believe to be some of the best restaurants and food experiences in Mexico City.

 Although the focus of this article is on Mexican food, we tried to create as diverse a list as possible.
-What you’ll find in this Mexico City food guide is a list of establishments that cover the gamut from fine dining restaurants to street food stalls to cafes and dessert shops.
+What you’ll find in this Mexico City food guide is a list of establishments that cover the gamut from fine dining restaurants to roadside stalls to cafes and dessert shops.

 If you’re visiting Mexico City for a few days and love Mexican food, then I hope this article leads you to many memorable meals in the Mexican capital.

-FOOD IN MEXICO CITY QUICK LINKS
+MEXICO CITY RESTAURANTS QUICK LINKS

 Save This on Pinterest!